bibledit/old/ios/README.md

 The "develop.txt" contains developer hints.

-The Objective-C source code that builds Bibledit for iOS.
+There is Objective-C source code for Bibledit for iOS.